100-carat diamond auctioned in New York

 New York: A flawless 100-carat diamond has sold for $22.1m (£14.8m) at Sotheby's auction house in New York.

 The gem, originally mined by De Beers in South Africa, was snapped up by an anonymous buyer after only three minutes' bidding.
 The diamond had taken more than a year to cut, polish and perfect.
+Now that is something even a win from online slots can’t buy, click this today to see a new slots site!
+What an insane price for a perfect diamond.

 Only six perfect diamonds weighing more than 100 carats have been auctioned in the past 25 years, according to Sotheby's.
 It had a pre-sale estimate of between $19m and $25m.